-Pollutants in the air create a variety of dangers for health and the environment.
-Air pollutants emitted directly from traffic, power generation or industry are known as primary pollutants.
-As well as causing serious problems in their immediate vicinity, primary pollutants can also travel long distances and can chemically react in the atmosphere to produce secondary pollutants such as acid rain or ozone.
+Pollutants in the air can be bad for people’s health and the environment.
+Air pollutants released from traffic, power generation or industry are known as primary pollutants.
+These primary pollutants can cause serious problems in the immediate area, but can also travel long distances and react in the atmosphere to produce secondary pollutants such as acid rain.
 Certain pollutants can contribute to climate change.

 - Monitoring of emissions or the ambient air in the area